-Deactivating a system attention LED or partition LED:
+Deactivating a system attention LED or partition LED by using the SDMC: About this task

 You can deactivate a system attention LED or a logical partition LED.
 For example, you might determine that a problem is not a high priority and decide to repair the problem at a later time.
 However, you want to be alerted if another problem occurs, so you must deactivate the system attention LED so that it can be activated again if another problem occurs.